 Are you good at identifying and analyzing patterns?
-Do you enjoy working with numbers?
-Are you good at breaking down complex problems?
+Do you enjoy working with numbers and breaking down complex problems?
 Then you should pursue a Bachelor of Business Administration degree in Economics at the University of North Texas.

-Economists devise procedures and use mathematical models to answer real-world questions such as how long an economic downturn might last; what effects new tax legislation would have on unemployment levels; or why specific inflation rates negatively impact the economy.
+Economists devise procedures and use mathematical models to answer real-world questions such as how long an economic downturn might last or what effects new tax legislation would have on unemployment levels.

 As an economist, you may be employed in:

-Faculty members in both departments are professional researchers, student mentors and dedicated teachers.
-They have earned recognition from the Southern Economic Association and the Academy of Legal Studies in Business, among others.
 Quality instruction is a high priority for both departments.
+Faculty members are professional researchers, student mentors and dedicated teachers.
+They've earned recognition from the Southern Economic Association and the Academy of Legal Studies in Business, among others.

-The FIREL department's placement officer can assist with finding internships and other employment opportunities.
-Some students gain research experience by working in the Center for Economic Education, the Center for Environmental Economic Studies and Research, or the Center for International Economic Studies and Research.
+The FIREL department's placement officer can assist with finding internships and jobs.
+Some students gain research experience by working in the Center for Economic Education, the Center for Environmental Economic Studies and Research or the Center for International Economic Studies and Research.

-Scholarships sponsored by the FIREL department may be available to help you pay for your education.
-Scholarship information is at www.cob.unt.edu/students/scholarships and economics.unt.edu/undergraduate/undergraduate- scholarships.
+Scholarships sponsored by the FIREL and economics departments are available to help you pursue your education.
+Scholarship information is available at cob.unt.edu/students/scholarships and economics.unt.edu/undergraduate/undergraduate- scholarships.

-Our new, eco-friendly Business Leadership Building accommodates 8,000 students and promotes interaction among students, faculty and industry leaders.
-The building — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms, and a state-of-the-art general access computer lab.
+Our eco-friendly Business Leadership Building accommodates 8,000 students and promotes interaction among students, faculty and industry leaders.
+The building — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art general access computer lab.
 The Trading Room provides business students real-time financial data and news via 12 terminals with Bloomberg Professional software and scrolling stock ticker information.

-While pursuing your degree, you will complete 18 semester hours of economics courses and another 12 semester hours of approved supporting courses.
+While pursuing your degree, you'll complete 18 semester hours of economics courses and another 12 semester hours of approved supporting courses.
 The supporting courses are chosen in consultation with the FIREL department chair and your academic advisor.
-Necessary course work addresses:

-Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.